-If you are from the EEA/EU, we understand that you are simply required to get the necessary documentation needed to show that your country has a reciprocal healthcare agreement with the UK, as has always been the case.
+If you are from the EEA/EU, in order to access medical care, you are required to get the necessary documentation needed to show that your country has a reciprocal healthcare agreement with the UK.

-However, for non-EEA/EU citizens (ie anyone who needs to apply for a visa to come to train/be on staff with us) the current laws in the UK are changing significantly.
-This means that when you apply for your visa, you will have to pay a National Health Service (NHS) Surcharge as well.
+However, for non-EEA/EU citizens (ie anyone who needs to apply for a visa to come to train/be on staff with us).
+When you apply for your visa, you will have to pay a National Health Service (NHS) Surcharge as well.
 This will entitle you to health care while you are staying in the UK.
-The fee varies depending on your length of stay, so please see: https://www.gov.uk/browse/visas-immigration after 6th April for more details.
+The fee varies depending on your length of stay, so please see: https://www.gov.uk/browse/visas-immigration for more details.
 The surcharge is also applicable to any dependants coming on your visa.
 If your visa application is refused, the surcharge will be refunded to you.

 If your course includes a field assignment, you would also need to take out travel and medical cover for this element of the course, but the medical element could now be arranged during the lecture phase if preferred.
 If you arrange your own, you would need to ensure that it is fully comprehensive medical and travel insurance which includes such things as: medical costs (minimum £2 million GBP/ equivalent), flights home due to emergency medical situations, repatriation in the case of death or serious injury, evacuation cover, cancellation cover, personal belongings cover, as well as legal and personal liability cover.
 For general advice, see: https://www.gov.uk/foreign-travel-insurance